Writing for Children Courses

 Receiving your course material

-The course is delivered at two-day intervals to your inbox.
+The course is delivered at weekly intervals to your inbox.
 If you don't receive your course email, check your spam box.
 If it hasn't arrived, call us on 01373 837 464 or email us.

 We look forward to helping you succeed.